 Lying horizontal on quicksand allows you to float on the surface by distributing your weight.
 It’s a key survival tool if you’re desperate.
-Lying horizontal will interrupt your stuck pattern, forcing you to become present and let go of the struggle.
+Lying horizontal will transform your stuck pattern, forcing you to become present and let go of the struggle.
 If you find yourself stressed or overwhelmed during your plan time or lunch, lie down on your classroom floor and let go of the struggle.
-It may sound strange, but it works.
+It may sound strange, but it works to create calm.

-In time, you’ll become adept in quicksand survival and escape.
-Soon you’ll be teaching others how to thrive in the challenging climate teachers face today.
+Try these two powerful techniques and you’ll become an expert in quicksand survival and inspire others.
+Soon you’ll motivate others how to be savvy and smart.
 Focus on the positive and avoid getting stuck.
-You’ll make your life in the classroom beautiful.